 FAQ - Clerk of the District Court

-You can send a request for records to the District Court by fax or mail.
+You can send a request for records to the District Court by fax, email, or mail.
 Please be specific in your request and include as much information as you can, including what documents you are wanting and a case number, if possible.
 Once the Clerk's process the request and find all the documents, they will contact you with the total cost.
 Once payment is received, the documents can be sent to you.

 You may also search cases on the Public Access Terminal, located in the office of the Clerk of the District Court.